marlls1989/cellsmith/README.md

 The engine detects two kinds of hazard: an **order-dependent** hazard (non-confluence — the settled state depends on which of a racing input pair's edges lands first; seen on C-elements, DFFs and SR latches) and an **oscillation** hazard (a bistable condition where the machine picks a settled state non-deterministically instead of converging on one, as in a mutex/arbiter).
-Metastability is the shared *physical risk* of both — never a name for either hazard on its own.
-From a detected hazard, cellsmith can **generate** a timing constraint (setup/hold for a pair holding a declared clock, otherwise a symmetric `non_seq`) to avoid it, gated by the `--constraints` flag or a cell's `constraint_arcs = true`; the constraint is the remedy, not the hazard. cellsmith emits three kinds of per-cell stderr diagnostic: the oscillation hazards, the order-dependent hazards (grouped per racing input pair, a pair's conditions joined), and the constraints generated to avoid them.
+From a detected hazard, cellsmith can **generate** a timing constraint (setup/hold for a pair holding a declared clock, otherwise a symmetric `non_seq`) to avoid it, gated by the `--constraints` flag or a cell's `constraint_arcs = true`. cellsmith emits three kinds of per-cell stderr diagnostic: the oscillation hazards, the order-dependent hazards (grouped per racing input pair, a pair's conditions joined), and the constraints generated to avoid them.

 ## Licence